Carlos Correa Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.35).
+- The Royals' 5.34 team ERA ranks 27th across all MLB pitching staffs.

-- The Royals will send Lyles (0-4) to the mound for his sixth start of the season.
-He is 0-4 with a 4.60 ERA and 23 strikeouts through 31 1/3 innings pitched.
+- Singer makes the start for the Royals, his sixth of the season.
+He is 2-2 with a 6.67 ERA and 24 strikeouts in 27 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Los Angeles Angels, when he threw six innings, allowing four earned runs while giving up four hits.
+- The righty last pitched on Wednesday against the Arizona Diamondbacks, when he went six innings, allowing one earned run while giving up five hits.

+- In five games this season, the 26-year-old has a 6.67 ERA and 8 strikeouts per nine innings, while giving up a batting average of .287 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.